 Knowing the era of your windows and doors can help you decide whether to replace them.
 Sometimes the home you have just purchased has older windows, and you’re unsure if they might still be effective.
 So, how can you tell when you should replace the windows?
 It is much easier to answer this question during the cold drafts of wintertime, but there are other signs.

-You should replace the windows in your home if their original components would not be deemed energy-efficient after a repair or upgrade, or if the useful life of their extrusion, through ineffective original design, never was energy-efficient.
-That is not to say that every window should be replaced; you should consider upgrades and repairs to original dense-wood windows that have, so far, been cared for.
+You should replace the windows in your home if their original components would not be deemed energy-efficient after a repair or upgrade or if the useful life of their extrusion, through ineffective original design, never was energy-efficient.

-Generally, if windows have two layers of glass (also known as double-glazed windows), they have better insulating abilities than single-paned (or single-glazed) windows.
-If you know the windows are high quality, these double glazed windows shouldn’t need significant repair, upkeep, or replacement for 20-ish years from the time of installation.
+A brief history of the era of windows on your house.
+Should they be restored, repaired or replaced?
+Generally, windows with two layers of glass (also known as double-glazed) have better insulating abilities than single-paned (or single-glazed) windows.
+If you know the windows are high quality, these double-glazed windows shouldn’t need significant repair, upkeep, or replacement for 20-ish years from installation.